Roagna, an icon of Barbaresco

 #02 Massale Selection – No Clones – Single Vineyard Wines

-#07 Bottling using low sulfur and no filtration or fining
+#07 Bottling using a little sulphur and no filtration

 #08 Long maceration using a submerged cap

-Today, the domain is spread over 15 hectares and produces around 60,000 bottles… which are then sent directly for export to the USA, Great Britain, Scandinavia… It should be said that Luca Roagna has made a name for himself which has contributed to the prestige of his wines.
-An example is his decision to mature his wines in large oak barrels extensively, for a minimum of 4 to 5 years and up to 10 years for the Rivervas and the Crichët Pajé.
+Today, the domain is spread over 15 hectares and produces around 60,000 bottles… which are then sent directly for export to the USA, the UK, Scandinavia… It should be said that Luca Roagna has made a name for himself which has contributed to the prestige of his wines.
+Finesse and delicacy are a recurring theme in his wines that undergo long maceration and maturation in wooden vats for a minimum of 4 to 5 years and up to 10 years for the Rivervas and the Crichët Pajé.
 The wines are only bottled when they “reveal the soul of their terroir”, in the words of Luca Roagna.

 Wines from domain Roagna currently for sale